Super Gran: Inception

 There were some significant differences between the books and the TV series.
 The most notable was the character of Inventor Black.
-Although he was an ally of Super Gran in the TV series he was the primary antagonist in Wilson's original prose.
+Although he was an ally of Super Gran in the TV series, he was the antagonist in Wilson's original prose.

 Filming

 The show was filmed in various locations around North East England, including Tynemouth, Whitley Bay, South Shields and Beamish Museum.
 Inventor Black's laboratory was housed in an empty church on Tynemouth Front Street, which became Land of the Green Ginger.
 Sets were housed in an old warehouse in North Shields; its corrugated roof caused sound difficulties when it rained.
 A stone cottage in Church Way, Earsdon, near Whitley Bay, was used as Super Gran's home.
 A huge crane used to hoist Super Gran into her flying position was parked in the neighbouring school.

-Gudrun Ure, who was 59 when she first appeared in the show, had only one stunt double and did a lot of stunts herself.
+Gudrun Ure, who was 58 when she first appeared in the show, had only one stunt double and did a lot of stunts herself.
 Tyne Tees executive Andrea Wonfor said that they 'used to do all the special effects with trampolines and things.'
 Filming the Christmas special and the second series took about nine months of 10-hour days (one hour for lunch), beginning in April 1986.
 Sue Sweeney, who appeared in many episodes, recalls that she "did everything from sunbathing on the beach at Cullercoats in the rain to a Gorilla at the fancy dress party."

 The young actors were all local children from the Newcastle area, and the Scunner's two toughies (Alan Snell and Brian Lewis) were local stand-up comics who performed in clubs at night.
 Many guest stars appeared on the programme, including George Best, Spike Milligan, Eric Bristow, Roy Kinnear and Geoff Capes.
 It was Patrick Troughton and Charles Hawtrey's final screen appearances.

 Following production, memorabilia from the show was displayed at The Land of Green Ginger shopping centre in Tynemouth.
 After owner Gordon Reed put the props up for sale after deciding to revamp the mall, local electrician Mark Simms bought Super Gran's flying bike and magic ray machine for £403.

 The theme song was performed by Billy Connolly.
 The full version was released as a single in March 1985 and reached number 32 in the UK singles chart.
+The tune was written by Anthony Isaac; this would turn out to be the last of his numerous scores for film and TV.